From outside, the Butcherei Lindinger looked like any of the other kink shops in Schöneberg, Berlin’s historic gay district.

 The power of fashion lies in the stories an item of clothing can tell—whether it’s a lucky pair of shorts a drummer wears onstage, or sharp stilettos that give a female CEO command in a boardroom.
 At its best, fashion can channel history, emotion, and narrative, and communicate it to others.
 I firmly believe in this power.

-The power of fashion lies in the stories an item of clothing allows its wearer to tell… For the fetishist, that power goes far deeper.
 For the fetishist, however, that power goes far deeper.
 At the very least, fetish allows its wearers to tell stories they could never tell in a conventional setting: I am dominant; I am wild; I am someone—or something—entirely other than myself.
 At the far end of the spectrum, the fetishist’s attraction to an item or material can result in an appreciation that is, quite literally, orgasmic.

 You might call Marc Lindinger a couturier of kink, but he is a couturier nonetheless.
 And a direct connection to his customers, the stories they want to tell, and their most intimate desires gives Lindinger a power most fashion designers can only dream of.